IPL Auction 2021: RCB Final Squad, Players Bought Today

 Royal Challengers Bangalore have shored up their squad for the upcoming season by spending XXX amount and filling all their slots.
 Ahead of the auction, in January, they released a total of 10 players including Chris Morris, Shivam Dube, Aaron Finch, Umesh Yadav, Dale Steyn, Moeen Ali, Parthiv Patel, Pawan Negi, Isuru Udana and Gurkeerat Mann.
-Also Read - IPL Auction: Five Most Expensive Players Bought
+Also Read - IPL 2021 Auction Full List: All Players Who Went Unsold

 How they fared in IPL 2020?
-Also Read - IPL 2021 Auction: Chris Morris, Kyle Jamieson Hit the Pay Dirt; Franchises Love-Affair With Glenn Maxwell Continues
+Also Read - IPL Auction: Why Mumbai Indians Bought Arjun Tendulkar?
+Head Coach Explains

 RCB did decently well in the UAE as they won seven and lost as many matches to finish at the fourth spot in the league stage.
 They faced Sunrisers Hyderabad in the Eliminator but lost by six wickets.
 Devdutt Padikkal was their top run-getter with 473 runs from 15 innings while legspinner Yuzvendra Chahal took the most wickets for them with 21 scalps to his name.
-Also Read - IPL 2021 Auction RR Complete List: Players Bought by Rajasthan Royals
+Also Read - IPL 2021 Auction: His Father Was a Tempo Driver, Today Chetan Sakariya Has a Contract Worth Rs 1.2 Crore

 What they did at the auction?